comsysto/jenkins2-pipeline-lab/blogpost/Blogpost-draft.md

 to get the commit ID.
 But because the ``sh`` method also has no return value we have to write the commit ID to a file we then read using the ``readFile`` method.

-From this is clear that there is still room for improvement of the DSL.
+From this it is clear that there is still room for improvement of the DSL.

 ### Acknowlegements
 * Thanks to Karl M. Davis the author of the [ansible role for Jenkins 2 setup](https://github.com/karlmdavis/ansible-jenkins2)